rogergranada/MOOCs/Coursera/Duke University/Probability-intro/Week 2/README.md

+# Week 2 : Exploratory Data Analysis and Introduction to Inference

-In Week 2 of Introduction to Probability and Data, we delve into numerical and categorical data in more depth, and introduce inference.
+In this week, we delve into numerical and categorical data in more depth, and introduce inference.

 ### Objectives